axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 {{% alert title="Warning" color="warning" %}}

-The {{% productparam "abbrev" %}} application does not validate or limit the contents of customized queries.
+The {{% param "product.abbrev" %}} application does not validate or limit the contents of customized queries.
 Consequently, queries performed with a user with write-access can potentially modify or even harm the database.
 Use customized queries with care, and only for your own responsibility.

 {{% /alert %}}